ExcelFunctions.net Logo

 4 European 30/360

-The financial day count basis rules are explained in detail on the Wikipedia Day Count Convention page
+For a detailed explanation of the financial day count basis rules, see the Wikipedia Day Count Convention page.

-Note that the settlement and maturity arguments should be supplied to the function as either:
+Note that the settlement and maturity dates should be supplied to the Yield function as either:

 or

-- If you attempt to input the settlement and maturity dates as text, these can be interpreted differently, depending on the date system and date interpretation settings on your computer.
+Warning: If you attempt to enter text representations of dates into Excel functions, these can be interpreted differently, depending on the date system and date interpretation settings on your computer.

 Excel Yield Function Example